larryhastings/appeal/README.md

 both support arguments identified by name.
 A command-line *option* is similar to a Python *keyword-only* argument.

+Note that a parameter with a default value is only a *keyword-only* argument if it's preceded by varargs.
+So, to force *keyword-only* arguments, it might be necessary to put a single `*` in the method's signature.

 This leads us to the fundamental concept behind Appeal.
 With Appeal, you write a Python function, and tell